There are three ways for authorized parties to obtain death certificates:

 Order in person

-Fill out a 2021 request for a certified copy of a death certificate form (or 2022 request for a certified copy of death certificate form if you're coming in 2022)for each separate named certificate.
-Bring complete form between the hours of 8:30 a.m. and 4:30 p.m. along with proof of identity, and $21 cash, credit, or debit card per certificate to the Recorder's office at 825 5th Street, Eureka Ca. 95501.
+Fill out a request for a certified copy of death certificate form for each separate named certificate.
+Bring complete form between the hours of 8:30 a.m. and 4:30 p.m. along with proof of identity, and $24 cash, credit, or debit card per certificate to the Recorder's office at 825 5th Street, Eureka Ca. 95501.

 Order by mail

-Fill out a 2021 request for a certified copy of a death certificate form or 2022 request for a certified copy of death certificate form for processing in 2022*, for each separate named certificate, have your signature acknowledged by a Notary Public then mail the the completed form along with a check or money order of $21 per certificate to:
+Fill out a request for a certified copy of death certificate form for each separate named certificate, have your signature acknowledged by a Notary Public then mail the the completed form along with a check or money order of $24 per certificate to:

 Humboldt County Recorder